Animal locomotion: Arachnids

 The wheel spider (Carparachne aureoflava) is a huntsman spider approximately 20 mm in size and native to the Namib Desert of Southern Africa.
 The spider escapes parasitic pompilid wasps by flipping onto its side and cartwheeling down sand dunes at speeds of up to 44 turns per second.
 If the spider is on a sloped dune, its rolling speed may be 1 metre per second.

 A spider (usually limited to individuals of a small species), or spiderling after hatching, climbs as high as it can, stands on raised legs with its abdomen pointed upwards ("tiptoeing"), and then releases several silk threads from its spinnerets into the air.
 These form a triangle-shaped parachute that carries the spider on updrafts of winds, where even the slightest breeze transports it.
 The Earth's static electric field may also provide lift in windless conditions.

 Insects

 The larva of Cicindela dorsalis, the eastern beach tiger beetle, is notable for its ability to leap into the air, loop its body into a rotating wheel and roll along the sand at a high speed using wind to propel itself.
 If the wind is strong enough, the larva can cover up to 60 m in this manner.
-This remarkable ability may have evolved to help the larva escape predators such as the thynnid wasp Methocha.
+This ability may have evolved to help the larva escape predators such as the thynnid wasp Methocha.

-Members of the largest subfamily of cuckoo wasps, Chrysidinae, are generally kleptoparasites, laying their eggs in host nests, where their larvae consume the host egg or larva while it is still young.
-Chrysidines are distinguished from the members of other subfamilies in that most have flattened or concave lower abdomens and can curl into a defensive ball when attacked by a potential host, a process known as conglobation.
-Protected by hard chitin in this position, they are expelled from the nest without injury and can search for a less hostile host.

 Fleas can jump vertically up to 18 cm and horizontally up to 33 cm; however, although this form of locomotion is initiated by the flea, it has little control of the jump—they always jump in the same direction, with very little variation in the trajectory between individual jumps.